underlines/awesome-ml/llama.md

-# How to run LLaMA 4bit models on Windows
+# Text-generation-webui manual installation on Windows WSL2 Ubuntu / Ubuntu Native / Windows Native

 For a simple automatic install, use the one-click installers provided on The video [TextGen Ai WebUI Install!
 Run LLM Models in MINUTES! by Aitrepreneur](https://www.youtube.com/watch?v=lb_lC4XFedU) explains it in detail.

-Not following automatic install on Windows has some advantages.
+But not following automatic install on Windows has some advantages.
 By using WSL2 on Windows 11 you can install Ubuntu inside your Windows 11 system and then installing TextGen WebUI.
 This supports faster Triton compiled GPTQ allowing to run act-order models.
 Xformers can also be used more easy than on Windows Native.

 | Installation           | GPTQ Triton | GPTQ Cuda | xformers | act-order support |